 As soon as your pup is used to your family and any other family pets introduce it to neighbours and friends and their pets (as long as they are healthy AND fully vaccinated).
 This interaction helps ensure that your pup is well adjusted and not frightened of other people and animals.
 As soon as possible join a Puppy Preschool class (see above).

 Desexing is recommended for every dog not intended for breeding: to prevent unwanted puppies and to help prevent roaming and aggression in males.
-Neutered animals will avoid problems such as difficult births, infections of the uterus, cancers of the ovaies & mammary glands and of the testicles and prostate gland.
-We advise desexing all puppies at 6 months.
+Neutered animals will avoid problems such as difficult births, infections of the uterus, cancers of the ovaries and mammary glands and of the testicles and prostate gland.
+However, desexing too early can have a negative effect on joint health.
+We assess each puppy individually and advise accordingly.

 Get your puppy accustomed to being brushed all over.
 Keep hair trimmed well away from the eyes, and wipe away any tears.
 Check your puppy’s ears regularly and clean if necessary.
 Trim nails before they become overgrown.
 We can show you how to do this first time or do it for you.

 The important thing to remember about the flea is that most of its life cycle is spent off the dog hence you may not see fleas on your dog but will still need to treat for them.
-We recommend and sell the monthly spot-on preparations and can advise you what is best for your pup.
+Ticks have become more common and deadly in the city.
 Treat all dogs and cats in the household, every month of the year.
+We will tailor a treatment plan with the least toxic but most effective product for your pet.